A Modern-Day Gold Rush: Eye-Opening Cryptocurrency Statistics

 The Future of Cryptocurrency

 Digital currencies and their underpinning technologies are new systems, which have not yet been fully explored.
 Blockchain technology and cryptocurrencies are reshaping healthcare, the world of fast-moving consumer goods, the global supply chain, and financial transactions.
-While not everything can be forecasted, here are some of the most important trends for 2022 and beyond.
+While not everything can be forecasted, here are some of the most important trends for the future.

 (YouGov)